ANSHAM1/GPS_Toll_Collection_System/README.md

 ## Features
 - **Entity Tracking**: Manage vehicle information and track their travel distance.
 - **GeoJSON Integration**: Load national highways and toll zones from GeoJSON files.
-- **API Integration**: Use the OSRM API to calculate the distance between GPS coordinates.
-- **Flask Server**: Receive GPS coordinates via a POST request and process them to check if the vehicle is on a toll road.
+- **Distance Calculation**: Use the displacement formula for very short change in coordinates and adding them up to get correct distance travelled.
+- **Flask Server with Socket.io**: Socket.io keeps the sending of coordinates in loop till the car stops.
-- **Toll Calculation**: Calculate toll fees based on the distance traveled.
+- **Toll Calculation**: Calculate toll fees based on the distance traveled
-- **Privacy Concern**: Encrypt and decrypt data on the client and server side.

-## GPS
-GPS.py mimic the google map which continously send the car current location in form of coordinates to the server.

 ## Installation
 1. Clone the repository: